davecr68/DHCP-Converter/README.md

 # DHCP-Converter
-A .NET Windows application for processing various DHCP vendor files
+A VB.NET Windows application for processing DHCP configuration files and outputing to BT IPControl import format or standard CSV.
+Load single configuration files or multiples at one time for processing.

 Release Notes: https://github.com/davecr68/DHCP-Converter/wiki/Release-Notes